WallysFerreira/aoc-2023/day5/README.md

 # Part 1

 There are multiple categories (Seed, Soil, Fertilizer, Water, Light, Temperature, Humidity, Location) and we have a map that describes how to convert one category to the immediate next category.

+## Objective
-A seed number is given and a location number is expected (end-to-end), but in the future it may be necessary to do this with a later source category and/or an earlier destination category.
+A list of seed numbers is given and the lowest location number is expected (end-to-end).

+In the future it may be necessary to do conversions with a later source category and/or an earlier destination category.

-### Steps
+## Steps
 - Extract seeds and maps from file and store in an object
 - Decide how many times to convert based on source and destination categories
-- Get destination number
+- Get destination number for each seed and store in a list
+- Return the lowest number in the list

 ## Steps details